 - Does universality mean that all human beings are entitled to the exact same rights in precisely the same manner or is there room for a degree of variation?
 To what extent?
 Or on what grounds? - Are different "area expressions" of human rights inconsistent with the universality of these rights?

-Or are such expressions legitimate ways of "adapting" general definitions of universal human rights to various local settings for practical implementation? - How do we determine universally valid human rights standards that are acceptable to all societies regardless of cultural and contextual differences?
+• How do we ensure that human rights standards are acceptable to all societies regardless of cultural and contextual differences?

-Universality of Human Rights - Key Ideas and Terms
+Universality of Human Rights - Key Ideas and Terms IP Page 4-28